 The first thing we see him do is bring a bad report about his brothers to his father.
 (Genesis 37:2).
 His snitching is rewarded with further favor as his father gives him an ornate robe.
 (Genesis 37:4)

 It’s in this unhealthy family dynamic that Joseph has two dreams.
-The first dream is about 11 sheaths of wheat bowing down to the twelfth, and the second is about the sun and moon and 11 stars bowing down to the twelfth as well.
+The first dream is about 11 sheaths of wheat bowing down to the twelfth, and the second is about the sun and moon and 11 stars bowing down to the twelfth.

 Why did God give Joseph these dreams if they were only going to cause trouble?
 Perhaps He offered them as a promise for the future, to encourage Joseph that the rejection he was experiencing in his family would not be permanent.